SaPhyoThuHtet/utycc-nlp-class/README.md

 [4.
 Manual Burmese Text to Burmese Braille](https://github.com/SaPhyoThuHtet/utycc-nlp-class/tree/main/exe-4)|Regular Expression is used.| Perl
 [5.
 Parsing is everywhere!!! (programming with our beloved Myanmar language)](https://github.com/SaPhyoThuHtet/utycc-nlp-class/tree/main/exe5)|Very Mini Burmese Programming, Regular Expression is used| Perl
 [6.
 Append Id](https://github.com/SaPhyoThuHtet/utycc-nlp-class/tree/main/exe-6)|Appending Id to the end of the sentence: It can be used for speaker IDs tagging.| Perl
-8. CalculationMyanmar Word Segmentation Model Building with CRF (Conditional Random Fields)
+[7.
+Myanmar Word Segmentation Model Building with CRF (Conditional Random Fields)](https://github.com/SaPhyoThuHtet/utycc-nlp-class/tree/main/exe-7|I just uploaded the pdf file that contains the process of the model building| Perl, Python, Shell, Bash
 9. Grapheme-to-Phoneme Conversion Model Building with CRF
 10. Spelling Checker with a Dictionary
 11. Developing a new keyboard based on kKg